Black English (formerly NO) Interview

 Sometime the middle of next year.

-How is NO on stage?
+How is the band on stage?
 What can we find on your live performances that we won’t find on your studio records?

 Everyone of us sings in the band, and the one thing we hope for soon is that people will come to our shows and sing along.
 We want to build a community of sorts at every show, something unifying and shared by everyone.

-A long tour with Father John Misty.
-Is this tour a point of inflection for NO?
+Nevertheless, you are having a long tour with Father John Misty.
+Is this tour a point of inflection for Black English?

 I think the before for us was back in the bedroom writing those first songs.
 Since we put the EP out we’ve just started charging ahead.
 We just spent a month out in the US, and now another month over here in Europe…we don’t want to stop.